ravibanks54/discord-rag-agent/README.md

-# promptcms-discord-bot-automod-node-ts
+# discord-rag-agent

-An example integration of a discord auto moderation and Q&A bot with PromptCMS.
+An example integration of a discord Q&A bot with OmniAgent.

 ## Setup